feos-org/feos/README.md

 pip install git+https://github.com/feos-org/feos
 ```

+This command builds the package without link-time optimization (LTO) that can be used to increase the performance further.
+See the *Building from source* section for information about building the wheel including LTO.

 ### Building from source

 To compile the code you need the Rust compiler and `maturin` (>=0.13,<0.14) installed.
-To install the package directly into the active environment, use
+To install the package directly into the active environment (virtualenv or conda), use

 ```
-maturin develop --release --features python
+maturin develop --release
 ```

+which uses the `python` and `all_models` feature as specified in the `pyproject.toml` file.

-and specify the models that you want to include in the python package as additional features, e.g.
+Alternatively, you can specify the models or features that you want to include in the python package explicitly, e.g.

 ```
 maturin develop --release --features "python pcsaft dft"
 ```

 for the PC-SAFT equation of state and Helmholtz energy functional.

-If you want to include all available models, use
+To build wheels including link-time optimization (LTO), use

 ```
-maturin develop --release --features "python all_models"
+maturin build --profile="release-lto"
 ```

-To build wheels, use
+which will use the `python` and `all_models` features specified in the `pyproject.toml` file.
+Use the following command to build a wheel with specific features:

 ```
-maturin build --release --out dist --features "python ..."
+maturin build --profile="release-lto" --features "python ..."
 ```

+LTO increases compile times measurably but the resulting wheel is more performant and has a smaller size.
+For development however, we recommend using the `--release` flag.

 ## Documentation

 For a documentation of the Python API, Python examples, and a guide to the underlying Rust framework check out the [documentation](https://feos-org.github.io/feos/).

+## Benchmarks

+Check out the [benches](https://github.com/feos-org/feos/tree/main/benches) directory for information about provided Rust benchmarks and how to run them.

 ## Developers